jmerle/ai-bot-workspace/README.md

 Prebuilt binaries are not yet available.

 When launching a competition for the first time, some default settings will be loaded (these include the commands for the bots).
-To change those, go to File -> Settings, or press Command/Control + Comma.
+To change those, go to File -> Settings or press Command/Control + Comma.

 ## Included competitions
 - Riddles.io